Paramythia executions: Reprisals

-On September 27, combined German and Cham forces launched a large scale operation, burning and destroying villages north of Paramythia, including, Eleftherochori, Seliani, Semelika, Aghios Nikolaos, and killing 50 Greek villagers in the process.
+On 27 September, combined German and Cham forces launched a large-scale operation, burning and destroying villages north of Paramythia, including Eleftherochori, Seliani, Semelika, and Aghios Nikolaos, and killing 50 Greek villagers in the process.
 In this operation the Cham contingent numbered 150 men, and according to German Major Stöckert, "performed very well".

-However, this operation was not enough, on the eve of September 27, group of Cham Albanian militiamen investigated almost every home in Paramythia.
+However, this operation was not enough.
+On the eve of 27 September, group of Cham Albanian militiamen investigated almost every home in Paramythia.
 Cham militia officer Mazar Dino, based on a list of names in his possession, arrested 53 inhabitants and locked them in the town's elementary school to await execution.

-Local bishop Dorotheos travelled to Ioannina to convince the Nazi commander General Hubert Lanz to commute the executions.
+Local bishop Dorotheos travelled to Ioannina to try to convince the Nazi commander, General Hubert Lanz, not to commit the executions.

 Execution of the captives

-The brothers Mazar and Nuri Dino, who had orchestrated this action to get rid of the Greek community's representatives and intellectuals, were aware of Dorotheos' intention and acted immediately.
-On midnight of September 29 the prisoners were taken to the execution site on the outskirts of town.
+The brothers Mazar and Nuri Dino, who had orchestrated the killings to get rid of the Greek community's leaders and intellectuals, were aware of Dorotheos' intention and acted immediately.
+On 29 September, at midnight, the prisoners were taken to the execution site on the outskirts of town.
 However, four prisoners were released.
 According to German sergeant Helmut Götte, who was part of the firing squad:

 The hostages were ordered to leave the school and to line up.
 A translator read them each person's name that would be executed.
 They made a step forward.
 We had to move them to the execution site, out of Paramythia.
 The graves were already opened and in front of them they had to stay.
-The execution was performed with carbines at a distance of 5-6 meters.
+The execution was performed with carbines at a distance of 5–6 meters.
 There were no Coup de grâce.

 According to Götte's post-war testimony, Cham Albanians were part of the firing squad.
-Although there were reports corpses were looted for jewellery and money, Götte denies that fact.
-According to another German who was part of the firing squad, the relatives were immediately ordered to bury the bodies after the execution.
+Although there were reports that the corpses were looted for jewellery and money, Götte denied it.
+According to another German who was part of the firing squad, the relatives were immediately ordered to bury the bodies after the executions.

 The victims were people from all walks of life, but most of them were prominent personalities of the Greek community of Paramythia.
-Among them there were a priest, a doctor, five teachers, the school's director and most of the local entrepreneurs.
+Among them were a priest, a doctor, five teachers, the school's director, and most of the local entrepreneurs.